WebSpellChecker/wproofreader-docker/README.md

 * `-p 80:8080` map the host port `80:` and the exposed port of container `8080`, where port `8080` is a web server port (by default Apache HTTP Server).
 With the SSL connection, you must use port `443` like `-p 443:8443`.
 * `-v <shared_dictionaries_directory>:/dictionaries` mount a shared directory where user and company custom dictionaries will be created and stored.
 This is required to save the dictionaries between starts of containers. **Note!** The container user must have read and write permissions to the shared dictionaries directory.
 * `-v <certificate_directory_path>:/certificate` mount a shared directory where your SSL certificates are located.
 Use this option if you plan to work under SSL and you want to use a specific certificate for this container.
 The names of the files must be `cert.pem` and `key.pem`.
 If not specified, the default test SSL certificate (e.g. `ssl-cert-snakeoil`) shipped with Ubuntu will be used.  **Note!** The container user must have read permissions for the certificate files.
-* `webspellchecker/wproofreader` the latest tag of WProofreader Server Docker image.
+* `webspellchecker/wproofreader` the latest tag of WebSpellChecker Server Docker image.
 * `license_ticket_id` your license ticket ID. **Note!** Can be skipped if you specified it during the image creation.
 * `domain_name` the name of a host name that will be used for setup of demo samples with WProofreader.
 This is an optional parameter, and if nothing is specified, `localhost` will be used (e.g. http(s)://localhost/wscservice/samples/). **Note!** Can be skipped if you specified it during the image creation.

 ## Verify work of WProofreader Server

-After successful launch of a container with WProofreader Server, and the license activation, you can verify the version and status of WProofreader Server using the commands below:
+After successful launch of a container with WebSpellChecker/WProofreader Server, and the license activation, you can verify the version and status of WProofreader Server using the commands below:

 * Version: http://localhost/wscservice/api?cmd=ver